 These shortcodes may not suit you perfectly.
-Here are links to the options that are most relevant for an online restaurant order system:
+Here are links to some of the other options that are most relevant for an online restaurant ordering system:

 - Columns – List the exact columns that you want to include in the table.
 A restaurant ordering system is likely to need name, description, tags, image, stock, price, add-to-cart and attributes.
 List the columns in the order that you want them to appear in the table – e.g. image first.
 If you’re using attributes, scroll down a bit for specific instructions on how to display product attributes as columns in the table.
-Make sure you include the add-to-cart button – this is essential to letting customers order foods online.
+Make sure you include the add-to-cart button – otherwise your customers won’t actually be able to place their orders!
 The documentation tells you how to rename the column headers if you want to.

 - Filter widgets – Use filters to make it easy for customers to find the meals they like.
 Choose between filters dropdowns above each table, and/or WooCommerce filter widgets in a left or right sidebar.

 - Sort by – By default, foods are listed in reverse date order based on when you added them to the website.
 This option allows you customise how your products are sorted.
 You’ll probably want to sort alphabetically or by price instead.
 Maybe you’d rather sort by popularity or rating – it’s up to you.
 You can also choose the sort order (A-Z vs. Z-A, high-to-low vs. low-to-high, etc).

-- Show Quantity – Set this to “true” to let customers select the quantity of each food before adding to the cart.
+- Show Quantity – Set this to “true” to let customers select the quantity of each item before adding to the cart.
 This will add a quantity selector next to the ‘Add to Cart’ button.
-Otherwise they’ll only be able to add foods to their cart one at a time.
+Otherwise they’ll only be able to add dishes to their cart one at a time.

 - Variations – Set this to “true” to let customers select product variations before adding to the cart.
 You’ll need this if you want customers to choose between different options for a food (e.g. small, medium or large), unless you’re using Product Add-Ons instead.